 Focusing on the Wrong Areas for Bias Removal

 When I listen to the plans from executives to improve their forecast, they almost always focus on the wrong areas and miss out on some of the most straightforward ways to obtain forecast improvement.
-New software is usually seen as the magic bullet but can only be part of the solution.
+The new software is usually seen as a magic bullet but can only be part of the solution.

-One of the simplest (although not the easiest) ways of improving the forecast—removing the bias—is right under almost every company’s nose, but they often have little interest in exploring this option.
+One of the simplest (although not the easiest) ways of improving the forecast—removing the bias—is right under almost every company’s nose.
+Still, they often have little interest in exploring this option.

 Addressing Forecast Bias

 We measure bias on all of our forecasting projects.
 Measuring bias can bring significant benefits because it allows the company to adjust the forecast bias and to improve forecast accuracy.

-- The largest bias by far tends to come from judgment methods, and within this category, sales forecasting tends to have the highest bias, as we cover in the article A Frank Analysis of Deliberate Sales Forecast Bias.
+- The most significant bias by far tends to come from judgment methods.
+Within this category, sales forecasting tends to have the highest bias, as we cover in the article A Frank Analysis of Deliberate Sales Forecast Bias.

 - A primary reason for this is that sales want to ensure product availability, and sales are not measured by inventory turns on inventory investment.

-- Some companies are unwilling to address their sales forecast bias, but another primary reason for their trepidation is they have never actually measured their forecast bias from all the forecast inputs.
+- Some companies are unwilling to address their sales forecast bias.
+Still, another primary reason for their trepidation is they have never actually measured their forecast bias from all the forecast inputs.

 Some companies are unwilling to address their sales forecast bias for political reasons.
-But a major reason for their trepidation is they have never actually measured their forecast bias from all the forecast inputs.
+But a significant reason for their trepidation is they have never actually measured their forecast bias from all the forecast inputs.
 Therefore without the actual data, they are less willing to confront entities within their company that is damaging forecast accuracy.